junxit/us-congress-bills-112/metadata.md

 - 2012-12-13 — Committee on Indian Affairs.
 Reported by Senator Akaka without amendment.
 With written report No. 112-250.
 - 2012-12-13 — Committee on Indian Affairs.
 Reported by Senator Akaka without amendment.
 With written report No. 112-250.
 - 2012-12-13 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 566.
+- 2012-12-20 — Amendment SA 3423 agreed to in Senate by Unanimous Consent.
+- 2012-12-20 — Amendment SA 3423 proposed by Senator Durbin for Senator Murkowski. (consideration: CR S8308; text: CR S8308) In the nature of a substitute.
+- 2012-12-20 — Measure laid before Senate by unanimous consent. (consideration: CR S8308)
+- 2012-12-20 — Passed Senate with an amendment by Unanimous Consent.
+- 2012-12-20 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2012-12-20 — Senate amendment agreed to: Amendment SA 3423 agreed to in Senate by Unanimous Consent.
+- 2012-12-20 — Senate amendment proposed (on the floor): Amendment SA 3423 proposed by Senator Durbin for Senator Murkowski.(consideration: CR S8308; text: CR S8308)
+- 2012-12-20 — Senate amendment submitted